amitbmas90/LeetCode-Solutions/Java_learning.md

 LinkedList &#60;T&#62; Methods

 * void add(index, object): Insert object at the index.
 * boolean add(object): add object to the end of list
 * void addFirst(object): Add object to the beginning of list

 * object remove(index): remove object at index and return the reference.
+* object removeFirst(): remove and return the first object in the list

 * int size(): return the number of objects in list